evrusnak/SHE_appchallenge2024/README.md

 ![concrete_migration](https://github.com/evrusnak/SHE_appchallenge2024/assets/163580907/a477b018-bb61-4978-afe5-06236e511d96)

 ## How to use our Application:
-Here is a quick online demonstration about using our app, for a full walk through reference our video [insert video].
+Here is a quick online demonstration about our app.
+For a full walk through reference our video.
 ### Suitability model and address searching
 <img width="1056" alt="instruction1" src="https://github.com/evrusnak/SHE_appchallenge2024/assets/163580907/ce93f994-c5e1-437f-8b29-7817b04b27a5"> *This map represents the overall suitability of Toronto based on urban expansion features that threaten birds.
 Areas with high risk of causing bird mortalities appear in red, while areas that are more bird friendly appear in green.
 Type in your address to determine the risk to birds presented by the urban structures in your area!*